 Steve Rougas, MD, MS

 Dr. Rougas was the very first graduate of our fellowship.
 He is an integral member of the Office of Medical Education, helping to guide curriculum and assessment for medical students at Brown.
 He directs the Doctoring Program, a 4-year clinical skills training curriculum, and is a leader in the AAMC's Northeast Group on Educational Affairs.
 He holds a Masters in Medical Education Leadership from the University of New England.

 Rory Merritt, MD, MEHP

 Dr. Merritt (no relation to our program director!) is a graduate of our fellowship.
-He is involved in advising and teaching of pre-medical students and pre-clinical medical students as assistant course leader for Year II Doctoring, small group co-leader for Year I Doctoring, and co-leader of the Clinical Skills Course.
+He is involved in advising and teaching of medical students, faculty development, and has led courses in Doctoring Clinical Skills Course.
 He holds a Master of Education in the Health Professions from Johns Hopkins.

 Gita Pensa, MD

 Emergency Digital Health Initiative; Fellowship Director Digital Health

 Dr. Pensa launched Brown EM's educational blog, which garners over 10,000 visits each month, as well as the Brown EM podcast series.
 She hosts AEM Early Access, a collaboration with Academic Emergency Medicine journal, is an EM:RAP contributor, speaks nationally on digital education innovation, and was named 2018 EMRA National Mentor of the Year.
 Locally, she teaches about podcasting and educational technology, and serves as a longitudinal mentor to over thirty Brown medical students.
 Dr. Pensa created "Doctors and Litigation: The L Word", a podcast series about psychological and practical preparation for malpractice litigation, and speaks nationally on the topic of malpractice litigation.